danielgormly/Koa-2.x-Guide/README.md

 # Koa 2.x Extensive Introductory Guide

 #### Foreword
-[Koa](http://koajs.com/) is a lightweight, elegant web application framework for NodeJS based on the.
+[Koa](http://koajs.com/) is a lightweight, elegant web application framework for NodeJS leaning heavily on the ES7 asyc/await function.
 I'm writing this guide as most writings on Koa gloss over its admittedly simple mechanisms that to some, might be self-evident, but to less seasoned coders might feel a little too magical.
 Like a lot of user friendly JS interfaces, it's very easy to jump into with very little idea of what you're really doing, leading to convoluted patterns, unexpected behaviour & generally bad practices.
-Koa's internal code however, is actually quite easy to reason about and with a thorough examination, can teach a beginner quite a lot about ES6, the HTTP protocol, NodeJS, developing web applications & dealing with asynchronous I/O.
+Koa's internal code however, is actually quite easy to reason about and with a thorough examination, can teach a beginner quite a lot about ES2015, the HTTP protocol, NodeJS, developing web applications & dealing with asynchronous I/O.

 #### Contents